17 Oct Before Trying CBD, You Should Read This

 At HempMeds, we extract our hemp oil using supercritical CO2, which the FDA considers GRAS or generally regarded as safe.
-This chemical process allows us to ensure that our CBD hemp oil supplements are always free from contamination to best protect the health of your family.
+This chemical process allows us to ensure that our CBD hemp oil products are always free from contamination to best protect the health of your family.

 This method uses carbon dioxide under high pressure and extremely low temperatures to isolate, preserve, and maintain the purity of the oil.
 While this method is more expensive and involves complex equipment and expertise, it ensures optimal quality.
 The CBD oil obtained through supercritical extraction is a full-spectrum cannabinoid-rich product.